auros-one/tauri-sveltekit/README.md

-# Creating a destop application with Tauri and SvelteKit
+# Creating a desktop application with Tauri and SvelteKit

 The resulting example code of this tutorial is available on [Github](https://github.com/Stijn-B/tauri-sveltekit-example)

 [**Tauri**](https://tauri.app/) is a framework for building tiny, blazing fast binaries for all major desktop platforms.
 Developers can integrate any front-end framework that compiles to HTML, JS and CSS for building their user interface.
 Tauri places a great emphasis on [security](https://tauri.app/v1/guides/development/security).
 You can check out how the Tauri architecture works and get a grasp on how the different components integrate [here](https://tauri.app/v1/guides/architecture/).

-[**SvelteKit**](https://kit.svelte.dev/) is an application framework powered by Svelte which applies a new a new approach to building user interfaces.
+[**SvelteKit**](https://kit.svelte.dev/) is an application framework powered by Svelte which applies a new approach to building user interfaces.
 Whereas traditional frameworks like React and Vue do the bulk of their work in the browser, Svelte shifts that work into a compile step that happens when you build your app.
 Instead of using techniques like virtual DOM diffing, Svelte writes code that surgically updates the DOM when the state of your app changes which results in better performance.

 ## Step 0: Prerequisites